juepi/PIO-ESP32-BMS_Ctrl/README.md

 ## Status
 What you are looking at here is the **second major release** of this firmware.
 If you want to see how it all started or you're interested in the problems I've encountered up to this point, take a look at the [final v1 release readme](https://github.com/juepi/PIO-ESP32-BMS_Ctrl/tree/v1.3.0).
-The hardware part is still missing, but as i'm looking forward of finishing a "large" 2.4kWh 8S LFP battery, I'll need to work on this in the forseeable future.
+The hardware part is also finished now, see [KiCad folder](https://github.com/juepi/PIO-ESP32-BMS_Ctrl/KiCad).

 ## Safety Guide
 Keep in mind that you are working with potentially dangerous currents depending on the hardware you use.
 Take any precautions necessary!